malikatapparel/pubmed_weekly/README.md

 2. Sign in or create an account
 3. Generate an API key in your account settings

-### 4. Set up your automation
+### 5. Set up your automation

-The automation runs every Tuesday morning 7.30 UTC.
+The automation runs every Tuesday morning 7.30 UTC (with the customary 20-40min GitHub delay --').
 You can adjust the day in `weekly_recommend.py` script, and the time in the workflow.

 You can check your credentials work by manually launching the `credentials_test.yml` workflow.

 ---
 ## Additional details